 NOTE: The category "Other" is comprised of all accidents not included in the other categories.
-These include accidents resulting in substantial damage or evacuations, and a collision with an object such as debris or shopping carts left on or next to the tracks.
+These include accidents resulting in substantial damage or evacuations, and a collision with an object such as signs/poles, crossing gates, signal cabinet door, motor vehicles, shopping carts, etc. left on or next to the tracks.

-BART had an average ridership of 112,000 weekday passengers and 32 million annual passengers in CY 2020 compared to 411,000 weekday passengers and 118 million annual passengers in CY 2019.
-As of February 2021, BART is averaging approximately 12% ridership compared to pre-pandemic levels.
+In CY 2021, BART had an average ridership of 79,000 weekday passengers and 24.5 million annual passengers compared to 418,000 weekday passengers and 117.4 million annual passengers in expected ridership pre-COVID.
+There has been a steady increase of monthly ridership from 12% of pre-Covid expected ridership in January 2021, to 28% of pre-Covid expected ridership in December 2021.
+As of